agarun/ruby-muvy/README.md

 **Default**: solid

 #### `-g, --gradient`
 Optionally add a gradient on top of the final image.
-Creates a separate image without the gradient as well.

 Choose one:
 ```